varunk08/vulkan_execises/projects/cmake_notes/readme.md

 can configure files with system dependent information

-Cmake can be installed from binaries or built from src
+Cmake can be installed from binaries or built from src cmake doesn't use and existing language like python because the creators didn't want it to require a tool to run

 Commands are of the form command(args) command names are case in-sensitive